 An easy solution for a one-story house is to abandon the line under the slab in favor of a new water line running through the walls and attic.
 This requires some cutting and repairs to the walls.

 Another option is to run a new water line through the old one.
 It reduces the pipe diameter, though.
 If there’s any bending, damage, or other complication in the old line, running a new line through it may not be possible.

 What should you do if you have a slab leak?

 You should contact our professional plumbers immediately, whether it’s to head off major problems or minimize existing damage.
 A leak will only get worse with time.

-If you suspect the presence of a slab leak, it is crucial to contact Plumbing Dynamics since we are the North Texas experts in slab leak detection and we are equipped with the right tools to determine and address this kind of leak.
+If you suspect the presence of a slab leak, it is crucial to contact Plumbing Dynamics since we are the Carrollton experts in slab leak detection.
+We are fully equipped with the most reliable tools and technology to repair slab leaks.

 We consider every customer a VIP.
 As such, we never charge you extra for a service call or a trip charge.
 We are Master Plumbers who’ve seen every possible plumbing problem here in the DFW area.

 We are family-owned and operated for nearly 30 years and will hold your hand through the entire slab leak detection and repair process.